yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-basics/create-clusters/create-clusters-multisync.md

 ![Add Cluster Wizard - Multi-region and size](/images/yb-cloud/cloud-addcluster-multisync.png)

-**Regions**: For each of the 3 regions, set the following options:
+**Regions**: For each region, choose the following:

-- [Region](../../../release-notes#cloud-provider-regions) where the nodes will be located.
+- the [region](../../../release-notes#cloud-provider-regions) where the nodes will be located.
-- The VPC in which to deploy the nodes.
-Only VPCs using the selected cloud provider are listed.
-If you are deploying on AWS, you choose a separate VPC for each region.
-If you are deploying on GCP, all regions are deployed in the same VPC.
-The VPCs must be created before deploying the cluster.
+- the VPC in which to deploy the nodes.
+Only VPCs using the selected cloud provider and available in the selected region are listed.
+For AWS clusters, choose a separate VPC for each region.
+For GCP clusters, the same VPC is used for all regions.
+VPCs must be created before deploying the cluster.
 Refer to [VPC networking](../../cloud-vpcs/).
 - The number of nodes to deploy in the regions.
 Each region has the same number of nodes.

 **Preferred region**: Optionally, assign one region as [preferred](#preferred-region) to handle all reads and writes.

 **Node size**: Enter the number of virtual CPUs per node and the disk size per node (in GB).
 You must choose the regions before you can set the node size.

-Multi-Region clusters support both horizontal and vertical scaling; you can change the cluster configuration after the cluster is created using the **Edit Configuration** settings.
+Clusters replicated across regions support both horizontal and vertical scaling; you can change the cluster configuration after the cluster is created using the **Edit Configuration** settings.
 Refer to [Configure clusters](../../../cloud-clusters/configure-clusters#infrastructure).

 Monthly total costs for the cluster are estimated automatically. **+ Usage** refers to any potential overages from exceeding the free allowances for disk storage, backup storage, and data transfer.
 For information on how clusters are costed, refer to [Cluster costs](../../../cloud-admin/cloud-billing-costs/).